 Step 4: Put a strip of glue along the top, bottom and outer edge of the inside of the notebook.

 Step 5: Start folding the T-shirt in around the notebook.
 Use clothespins to hold in place.
 Remember to make sure your image stays centered on the front.
 Do not worry about rough edges on the inside of the notebook.

 Step 6: Use the remaining piece of T-shirt to wrap the back side of the notebook in the same way.
 Fold the fabric to make a neat edge on the spine.
 You could also use craft felt, ribbon or another decorative embellishment to cover any rough edges on the spine where the two pieces of T-shirt meet.

-Step 7 Adhere a piece of craft felt using Tacky Glue to the insides of your notebook to cover the raw edges.
+Step 7 Adhere a piece of craft felt using craft glue to the insides of your notebook to cover the raw edges.
 You may need more than one sheet.